joshbenner/acmetool-docker/README.md

 | `ACME_SERVER` | https://acme-staging.api.letsencrypt.org/directory | ACME API URL, defaults to staging API. |
 | `CERT_DOMAINS` | example.com www.example.com | Space-delimited list of domains to get certificates for |
 | `HAPROXY_ALWAYS_GENERATE` | yes | If set, generates combined cert and private key files that can be used by HAProxy. |

+## Volumes

+Mounting a volume at `/var/lib/acme` is highly recommended, as this will persist any acquired certificates and allow other containers to volume-mount certificates.